-At some point I may cover some of the forms that we don’t want to use.
-Povidone is an example that has a (natural)plastic added to it so it sticks to our skin better as well as “hold” enough iodine.
+Povidone is an example of what could be considered a gimmick.
+It has a (natural)plastic added to it so it sticks to our skin better and suspend enough iodine.
 This polymer has connections to increased cancer incidence in mouse studies.
-I’ll link it here the next time I see it, but it’s out there somewhere.
 Imo there is no need to include a polymer with iodine.
 This would be like adding glue to our engine oil because its leaking/burning.
 There is no reason to use povidone over Lugols.
 Povidone even has a chance of becoming contaminated with.. bacteria, one of the things we’re attempting to avoid with it.
 It also loses its potency over time.